MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 1. In the **Principal** panel, select the deployment enterprise policy name.
 1. Select **Add**, to add the access policy, and then select **Save**.

-### Grant the Power Platform admin to read enterprise policy
+### Grant the Power Platform admin privilege to read enterprise policy

-Admins who have Azure global, Dynamics 365, and Power Platform administration roles can access the Power Platform admin center to assign environments to the enterprise policy.
-To access the enterprise policies, the global admin with Azure key vault access is required to grant the **Reader** role to the Power Platform admin.
-Once the **Reader** role is granted, the Power Platform admins will be able to view the enterprise policies on the Power Platform admin center.
+Administrators who have Azure Global, Dynamics 365, and Power Platform administration roles can access the Power Platform admin center to assign environments to the enterprise policy.
+To access the enterprise policies, the Global admin with Azure key vault access is required to grant the **Reader** role to the Power Platform admin.
+Once the **Reader** role is granted, the Power Platform administrator will be able to view the enterprise policies on the Power Platform admin center.

 > [!NOTE]
-> Only the Power Platform and Dynamics 365 admins who are granted the reader role to the enterprise policy can add an environment to the policy.
-Other Power Platform or Dynamics 365 admins might be able to view the enterprise policy but they'll get an error when they try to **Add environment** to the policy.
+> Only the Power Platform and Dynamics 365 administrators who are granted the reader role to the enterprise policy can add an environment to the policy.
+Other Power Platform or Dynamics 365 administratorss might be able to view the enterprise policy but they'll get an error when they try to **Add environment** to the policy.

-### Grant reader role to a Power Platform admin
+### Grant reader role to a Power Platform administrator

 1. Sign into the [Azure portal](https://ms.portal.azure.com/).
 1. Obtain the Power Platform or Dynamics 365 admin’s object ID.
 To do this: